 Haydn Hall (Map)

-Haydn Hall houses the Department of Music faculty and staff offices, classrooms, the Kulas Music Library, the Music Education Resource Center, and The Core (see below).
+Haydn Hall houses the Department of Music faculty and staff offices, three classrooms, four practice rooms (2nd floor), a small lounge (Rm.
+103), the Kulas Music Library, the Music Education Resource Center, and The Core Computer Lab.
 It is located in the heart of the Mather Quad.
 Originally a combination of a dormitory and classrooms, this building served as the only student center on campus.
 It was given to the college by Flora Stone Mather and named in honor of Hiram Collins Haydn, fifth president of Western Reserve University, pastor of the Old Stone Church, and the individual most active in convincing Western Reserve College to move to Cleveland.
 Charles F. Schweinfurth, the premier residential architect of Euclid Avenue (“Millionaires’ Row”) mansions, who also rebuilt the interior of the Old Stone Church in 1884 and designed Trinity Cathedral, designed Haydn Hall.

 Florence Harkness Memorial Chapel (Map)

-Harkness Chapel, built in 1902, features neo-Gothic architecture, antique oak and Georgia pine woodwork, and Tiffany windows.
+Harkness Chapel, built during 1902, features neo-Gothic architecture, antique oak and Georgia pine woodwork, and Tiffany windows.
 It is a warm, intimate, and acoustically resonant space for the performance of vocal and instrumental chamber music.
 The building provides space for concerts, music classes, and department recitals.
 Harkness Chapel was built to honor Florence Harkness Severance, the only daughter of Stephen Harkness and his second wife, Anna M. Richardson Harkness.
-Learn more about Harkness Chapel.

 Kulas Music Library (Map)